infobloxopen/terraform-provider-infoblox/README.md

 ## Limitations

-The limitations of Infoblox IPAM Plug-In for Terraform version 2.1.0 and later are as follows:
+The limitations of Infoblox IPAM Plug-In for Terraform version 2.3.0 are as follows:

 * No support for creating a DNS zone.
 Therefore, to work with DNS records, you must ensure that appropriate DNS zones have been created in NIOS.
-* Allocation and association through a fixed address record are not supported.
+* Allocation and association through a fixed-address record are not supported.
 * For `infoblox_ip_allocation` and `infoblox_ip_association` resources: creation of a host record with multiple IP addresses of the same type is not supported.
-  You can create a host record with a single IPv4 and IPv6 address.
+  But you can create a host record with a single IPv4 and IPv6 address (of both IP types at the same host record).
 * For `infoblox_ipv4_allocation`, `infoblox_ipv6_allocation`, `infoblox_ipv4_association` and `infoblox_ipv6_association`
   resources: creation of a host record with multiple IP addresses of the same type or a combination of IPv4 and IPv6 types, is not supported.
 * Authority delegation of IP addresses and DNS name spaces to a cloud platform appliance, is not supported.
-* Supported Terraform data sources are network, A-record, and CNAME-record.
 * Inheritance of extensible attributes is not supported.
 * Required extensible attributes specified in NIOS Grid Manager are not validated by the plug-in.
 * In NIOS, the gateway IP addresses of networks created using the `infoblox_ipv4_network` and